 Life Insurance Beneficiaries

-Most adult adoptions are performed so that the adopted individual may benefit from an inheritance or where the adopting parent dies intestate.
-Once adopted, the adult adoptee’s legal ties to his or her former family is severed, which include no rights of inheritance from the former parent and possible loss of beneficiary status under a life insurance policy kept by the former parent.
+Not every state allows adult adoptions.
+Some may only permit them under certain conditions.
+In Pennsylvania, a family may adopt an adult with the consent of the adoptee once he or she is over 18 years of age.
+Most adult adoptions happen so that the adopted individual may benefit from an inheritance or where the adopting parent dies intestate.
+Once adopted, the adult adoptee severs legal ties to his or her former family.
+That means losing rights of inheritance and possibly beneficiary status under a life insurance policy.

 Also, states treat adult adoptees differently especially when it comes to family trusts.
 An adult adoptee may not be considered a genuine family member for all purposes, which may include a life insurance policy.
 If you have any concerns, be sure to ask an experienced attorney about life insurance, trusts or other testamentary documents and how they affect the rights of your adopted child or adult.

 Getting Legal Help When You Need It